vladlearns/side-copy/README.md

 ### Installation

-To install Side-Copy, simply visit the Chrome Web Store and search for "side-copy".
+To install side-copy, simply visit the Chrome Web Store: [Link](https://chrome.google.com/webstore/detail/side-copy/gmljpmflapcgoefdemcdjmmpkhiklhlh).
 Click on "Add to Chrome" and the extension will be added to your browser.

 ### Support